2018 Shanghai stabbings

-On December 6, 2018, the first trial of the case was held.
-The murder was found to be the result of the defendant's hopelessness for life and his desire for revenge on society.
+On 6 December 2018, the first trial of the case was held.
+The perpetrator gave the motive for the murders as his hopelessness for life and his desire for revenge on society.
 The prosecutor pointed out that Huang Yichuan had schizophrenia.
-On May 23, 2019, The First Intermediate People's Court of Shanghai decided that Huang's mental illness did not affect his ability to control his own behavior.
+On 23 May 2019, The First Intermediate People's Court of Shanghai decided that Huang's mental illness did not affect his ability to control his own behavior.
 The court then imposed the death penalty, as well as depriving his political rights for life.
-On December 30, 2019, the Shanghai Senior People's Court rejected the appeal on Huang Yichuan's ruling, upheld the original judgment, and submitted it to the Supreme People's Court for approval.
-On December 3, 2020, Huang Yichuan was executed.
+On 30 December 2019, the Shanghai Senior People's Court rejected the appeal on Huang Yichuan's ruling, upheld the original judgment, and submitted it to the Supreme People's Court for approval.
+On 3 December 2020, Huang Yichuan was executed.